 Stable, Dry Running, Offshore Planing Hulls

 Apart from their stunning good looks, MJM Yachts take offshore performance to another level with Doug Zurn modified deep-V hulls.
 This hull shape allows instant response to the helm without bow steer or bury in large waves... and keeps guests dry.
 A low center of gravity and narrow beam with chine flats convert wave and wake into dampening roll in a seaway.
 The narrower hull shape slices through waves instead of slamming.
-By not having to lug around more engine weight and fuel tanks, by having shoal draft, and less than 10' bridge clearance: MJM designs are easier to maneuver around docks, fit in more slips, wait for fewer bridges and are readily trucked between seasonal homes.
+By not having to lug around more engine weight and fuel tanks, by having shoal draft, and less than 12' bridge clearance: MJM designs are easier to maneuver around docks, fit in more slips, wait for fewer bridges and, except for the 50z, are readily trucked between seasonal homes.
 All MJM yachts comfortably seat at least 3 couples in the pilothouse, protected by a hard-top in all weather conditions... or in summer-porch, fresh-air with fully-opening windshields and roll-up side curtains.
 See more under PERFORMANCE above.

 MJM 40z - Solo Docking a Yacht is Now Easy & Safe